nsmeltz/Module_7_Challenge/README.md

 **Employees Who are Eligible to Participate in Mentorship Program**
 ![Mentorship Program](https://github.com/nsmeltz/Module_7_Challenge/blob/63fca998e56084fa2dbcb3ba1d701a1ffc5c3839/Data/mentorship_eligibilty.png)

-  - There are a total of 1,549 employees that are eligible for participation in the mentorship program
+  - There are a total of 1,549 employees that are eligible for participation in the mentorship program.
-  -
+  - All employees born in 1965 are eligible for participation in the mentorship program.

 # Summary: Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
   - **How many roles will need to be filled as the "silver tsunami" begins to make an impact?**